saraabdollahi/EventExplorer/README.md

 # ** WA-RAG, an Interactive System for Exploring Event Collections**

 Welcome to the GitHub repository for the paper titled 'Can we bring together Manual Curation of Web Archive Collections and Automatic Creation?
-Requirements, Methods and Challenges'.
+Requirements, Methods and Challenges.
 This repository contains the implementation code for the WA-RAG model and the annotated dataset.
 Please note that author names and specific details cannot be disclosed due to the anonymous submission.

-* #### Candidate Generation
-      Given a query entity and using an embedding model, candidate_generation.py creates a set of candidate events.
-* #### Feature Extraction
-      feature_extraction.py returns individual and pair features for candidate events.
-* #### Ranker:
-      Using training dataset, LTR_training.py trains a ranker which would finally be used on extracted features of candidate events to rank candidates.

 ## Parts of the Repository